mohammadbinmazi/bulkEmail/readme.md

 - 📤 Send emails in bulk with one click
 - 🔐 Secure email sending using environment variables
 - 📊 Real-time success/failure feedback
+- 🕒 Schedule emails to be sent at a later date & time.

 ---